AI Retrieval Practice Quizzes: What Teachers Need to Know

 Example:

 Teachers must verify every question and distractor against their scheme of work.
 An AI might generate a historically accurate question about the Tudors that relies on vocabulary you have not yet taught.
-Presenting this to pupils will cause confusion and erode their confidence.
+Presenting this to learners will cause confusion and erode their confidence.
 You remain the pedagogical expert; the AI is simply a drafting assistant.

 Example: